.

 • Detailed statistical reports to help labs monitor trends and KPIs

-All of these features combine to form a modern laboratory operating platform that legacy LIS and billing systems cannot match.
-With it, labs scale easily and efficiently as automation help increase revenue by reducing errors and the time spent on claims.
+These features create a modern laboratory informatics platform that routinely outperforms traditional medical LIS and billing software for labs.
+It enables labs to scale quickly and efficiently, with automation driving revenue growth by minimizing errors and reducing time spent on claims.

 Author